OracleCloudTw/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

     ```

 ---
-#### How to check raised events in MCS ####
+#### How to check raised events in OMCe ####
-While MCS displays data gathered from all of the mobile backends by default, you can use the mobile and environment menus to isolate the activity for a particular mobile backend within a specific environment.
-MCS shows reports for all versions of a selected mobile backend, or API.
+While OMCe displays data gathered from all of the mobile backends by default, you can use the mobile and environment menus to isolate the activity for a particular mobile backend within a specific environment.
+OMCe shows reports for all versions of a selected mobile backend, or API.
 Let's see how you can check raised events from mobile applications.

 1. Navigate through “Analytics” -> “Events”, click on the “Select an event” dropdown list.
 When the Events are created via Events API as in previous step, you will see the events in the list.
 Select “AcceptOffer”.
 ![](../common/images/mobile/404-Analytics_Event_Check.png)